Certificate of Advanced Studies in Clinical Research in Health Care Organisations of the University of Bern

 |Certifications||CAS in Clinical Research in Health Care Organisations, University of Bern|

 The CAS requires attendance at approximately 10 course modules (duration 3-5 days) over 2 years.

-Together with the «CAS Leadership in Health Care Organisations» and the «CAS Managing in Health Care Organisations» , the CAS Clinical Research leads to the «Master of Advanced Studies in Leading Learning Medical Organisations, Universität Bern».
+Together with the «CAS in Leadership in Health Care Organisations» and the «CAS in Managing in Health Care Organisations» , the CAS in Clinical Research leads to the «Master of Advanced Studies in Leading Learning Medical Organisations, Universität Bern».